superform-xyz/superform-core/README.md

 - Create an `AMBMessage` with the information about what is going to be deposited and by whom.
 - Message the information about the deposits to the vaults using `CoreStateRegistry.sol`.
 This is done with the combination of a main AMB and a configurable number of proof AMBs for added security, a measure set via `setRequiredMessagingQuorum` in `SuperRegistry.sol`.
 - Forward remaining payment to `PayMaster.sol` to cover the costs of cross-chain transactions and relayer payments.
 - Receive the information on the destination chain's `CoreStateRegistry.sol`.
-Assuming no swap was required in `DstSwapper.sol`, at this step, a keeper updates the messaged amounts to-be deposited with the actual amounts received through the liquidity bridge using `updateDepositPayload`.
-This number can only be updated within the bounds of what the user specified, with the maximum being the StateReq.amount and the minimum bieng the StateReq.amount*(10000-StateReq.maxSlippage).
+Assuming no swap was required in `DstSwapper.sol`, at this step, assuming both the payload and proof have arrived, a keeper updates the messaged amounts to-be deposited with the actual amounts received through the liquidity bridge using `updateDepositPayload`.
+The maximum number it can be updated to is what the user specified in StateReq.amount.
+If the end number of tokens received is below the minimum bound of what the user specified, calculated by StateReq.amount*(10000-StateReq.maxSlippage), the deposit is marked as failed and must be rescued through the `rescueFailedDeposit` function to return funds back to the user through an optimisic dispute process.
-- Assuming both the payload and proof have arrived, the keeper can then process the received message using `processPayload`.
+- The keeper can then process the received message using `processPayload`.
 Here the deposit action is try-catched for errors.
 Should the action pass, a message is sent back to source acknowledging the action and mints SuperPositions to the user.
-If the action fails, no message is sent back and no SuperPositions are minted.
+If the action fails, no message is sent back, no SuperPositions are minted, and the `rescueFailedDeposit` function must be used.
-- Funds bridged can be automatically recovered by the keeper in case of error catching and sent back to source using one of `rescueFailedDeposit` functions.

 ### Same-chain Withdrawal Flow

+*INSERT SAME CHAIN WITHDRAWAL DIAGRAM HERE*

 - Validation of the input data in `SuperformRouter.sol`.
 - Burn the corresponding SuperPositions owned by the user and call `directWithdrawFromVault` in the Superform, which redeems funds from the vault.